Advanced Herbal Course

 - Perhaps you already know your answer is a resounding YES!

 - Perhaps you are still asking these questions.

-- Perhaps you have completed our Online Introductory and Intermediate Courses in herbalism and are looking for more forward progress in your herbal practice.
+- Perhaps you have completed our Online Introductory and Intermediate Herbal Courses in herbalism and are looking for more forward progress in your herbal practice.

-Follow our team of educators as they lead your herbalism studies by leaps and bounds further down your path in an approachable, affordable fashion.
-Our Advanced Herbal Course is designed to support the educational standard required for those interested in becoming a professional clinical herbalist.
-This curriculum has been designed with the type of academic rigor that will solidify your knowledge base and encourage the critical thinking skills necessary for the hands on clinical training that you will need to acquire to become a clinical herbalist.
+Follow our team of educators as they lead your herbalism studies further down your path and to new levels in an approachable, affordable fashion.
+Our Advanced Herbal Course is designed to support the educational standard required for those interested in working toward becoming a professional clinical herbalist.
+This curriculum has been designed with the type of academic rigor that will solidify your knowledge base and encourage the critical thinking skills necessary for the hands-on clinical training that you will need to acquire to become a clinical herbalist.
 The program will teach you how to make thoughtful and thorough decisions about developing your career.

 Thorough and in-depth learning opportunities cover topics such as:

 As a student, you will be exposed to case studies throughout the course which will highlight the larger clinical concepts of the lessons presented.
 Students will also learn more about client assessment and intake procedures, the philosophy of healing, and legal considerations for the practicing herbalist.
 The Advanced Herbal Course is a natural extension of the Intermediate Herbal Course, continuing the discussion on body systems with deep discussion of the blood/lymph, endocrine, and musculoskeletal systems, and exploring in more depth topics touched upon in the previous programs.

 This program is representative of the depth and rigor that you require as you devise your own business or clinical practice.
 The Advanced Course will equip you with the knowledge and tools you need prior to gaining hands-on clinical experience with a local clinical herbalist or mentor.